MostlyRice/MostlyRice/README.md

 ### Hi there 👋

-My name is James (He/His/Him) and I am a software engineer recently turned Acessible Auditor at Acessible360.
-I've worked as a software engineer in various roles but I've found the most joy in creating and seeing things built on the front end of things.
+My name is James (He/Him/His) and I am a software engineer recently turned Acessible Auditor at Acessible360.
+I've worked as a software engineer in various roles but I've found the most joy in creating and seeing things built on the front end.
 I am currently exploring the intersection between front end developement and web accessbility with my new found role.

 ### When I'm not in front of a computer...